Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 ## User goals
 The target audience of Hunt Interiors are:
 - People who need interior and exterior changes to their property.
-- People who want to buy furniture.
+- People who want to buy hand-made furniture created by Hunt Interiors.
-- Homeowners who need a reliable and trustworthy maintenance experts.
+- Homeowners who need reliable and trustworthy maintenance experts.

 User goals:
-- Search a product bar allows to search for any furnitures added to shop
+- Search a product bar allows searching for any furniture added to the shop
 - Learn more about the company and offered services
-- View recently added furnitures on a homepage
+- View recently added furniture on a homepage
 - View recently posted reviews on a homepage
 - View My Account to Register a new account
-- View My Account to Login with an email or username or login with a facebook or google account
+- View My Account to Login with an email or username or login with a Facebook or Google account
-- view My Account and edit your personal details or change a password under My Dashboard
+- View My Account and edit your details or change a password under My Dashboard
 - View My Account to Logout from your profile
 - View services to find out services provided by Hunt Interiors
 - View Gallery to see uploaded images of completed/delivered projects
-- Click on an image to view its description and to view an image upclose/enlarged
+- Click on an image to view its description and to view an image up-close/enlarged
-- View Shop to see furnitures sold by Hunt Interiors, sorted by categories
+- View Shop to see furniture sold by Hunt Interiors, sorted by categories
-- View an Item and its description or to choose a quantity and add to a cart or return back to all furnitures
+- View an Item and its description or to choose a quantity and add to a cart or return to all products
 - After an item has been added to cart view its price and total price, update its quantity or remove it from cart
 - Securely check out and receive an email about a successful purchase
-- View Testamonials/Reviews and add your own review
+- View Testimonials/Reviews and add your review
 - Edit or delete your posted review
 - View contact us to see social platforms operated by Hunt Interiors or send a personalised message

 ## Admin goals
 The site owners goals are:
-- To have a Site management tools which provide easy to access most relevant CRUD options with good looking overlay
+- To have a Site management tools which provide easy to access most relevant CRUD options with a good looking overlay
-- To be able to edit about us information and pictures from homepage
+- To be able to edit `About Us` information and pictures from the homepage
-- To be able to add new services, slides, gallery and furnitures from site management page
+- To be able to add new services, slides, gallery and furniture from the site management page
-- To be able to view Testamonials from website pages and approve or delete them
+- To be able to view Testimonials from website pages and approve or delete them

 ## Design choices